Councillor's 'disappointing' 43 per cent attendance record

-Tasman District Council mayor Tim King has labelled one councillor's attendance of less than half of all meetings as "disappointing".
+Tasman District Mayor Tim King has labelled one councillor's attendance of less than half of all meetings as "disappointing".

 According to Tasman District Council attendance records, Richmond ward councillor Mark Greening has attended 43 per cent of his full council and the three standing committee meetings this term.

-Between the period of July 2020 to June 2021 Greening's attendance dipped to its lowest of his third term to 29 per cent.
-From July 2021 to date, he had appeared either in person or via Zoom to 36 per cent of his meetings.
+Between July 2020 and June 2021 Greening's attendance dipped to its lowest of his third term to 29 per cent.
+From July 2021 to date, he had appeared either in person or via Zoom at 36 per cent of his meetings.

-All other Tasman District Council councillors have attendance records at over 82 per cent for each financial year so far this term.
+All other Tasman District Council councillors have attendance records of more than 82 per cent for each financial year so far this term.

-When questioned over Greening's attendance rates, Tasman mayor Tim King described the numbers as "disappointing" and "pretty consistent".
+When questioned over Greening's attendance rates, the Tasman District's mayor described the numbers as "disappointing" and "pretty consistent".

-"Mark is aware of my views on it and ultimately it's up to the people who he represents and whether they see that as reasonable," he says.
+"Mark is aware of my views on it and ultimately it's up to the people who he represents and whether they see that as reasonable," King says.

 In a statement, Greening said it's very easy to look at attendance, but the real focus should be on the quality of decision-making.

 "Anyone can turn up and rubber stamp resolutions put in front of them without reading anything.
-I have opposed the Long Term Plan proposals that sought debt increases and the removal of the rates cap, and the imposition of ongoing dam cost blowouts on the general ratepayer rather than target rating affiliates, as well as all the unnecessary spending," he said.
+I have opposed the Long Term Plan proposals that sought debt increases and the removal of the rates cap, and the imposition of ongoing dam cost blowouts on the general ratepayer rather than target rating affiliates, as well as all the unnecessary spending."

 He says he has attended "most if not all" full council meetings over the course of his third term.